A cone restriction estimate using polynomial partitioning: -broad estimate implies linear restriction

 \subsubsection{Interior of (\ref{admpq})}

-When the pair $(p,q)$ lies strictly inside the interior of the claimed range in (\ref{admpq}), the estimate follows from a very similar argument as in the $L^p\to L^p$ case, so we only sketch the necessary modifications that is needed for our current case $q<p$.
+When the pair $(p,q)$ lies strictly inside the interior of the claimed range in (\ref{admpq}), the estimate follows from a very similar argument as in the $L^p\to L^p$ case, so we only sketch the necessary modifications that are needed in our current case $q<p$.
 More precisely, fix any $R>0$, when $2\leq q\leq p\leq \frac{2n}{n-2}$, Theorem \ref{kBroadThm} tells us that We are going to show that there holds whenever $2\leq p\leq \frac{2n}{n-2}$ and for some $2\leq k\leq n$.

-As in the previous subsection, we start with estimating the ``broad'' part of $Ef$ by Theorem \ref{kBroadThm} and treating the ``narrow'' part of it using the decoupling theorem of Bourgain-Demeter.
+As in the previous subsection, we start with estimating the ``broad'' part of $Ef$ by Theorem \ref{kBroadThm} and treating the ``narrow'' part of it using the decoupling theorem of Bourgain--Demeter.
 After decoupling, we apply H\"older's inequality to change from $\ell^2$ to $\ell^q$, reaching the estimate Summing over $a=1\ldots,A$ and then $B_{K^2}\subset B_R$ using Minkowski inequality, where we have summed up $W_{B_{K^2}}$ to a single weight $W$ as in the previous subsection.
 This gives us a slightly different form of (\ref{long}):

 We then proceed in the exact same way as in the previous subsection to apply induction on scales to get (\ref{ftau}).
 Without the need of using H\"older's inequality, one can plug it into (\ref{longpq}) to directly obtain The induction closes if the exponent (excluding $\delta$) of $K$ is strictly negative.
 When $k=2$, when $k\geq 3$, These are exactly the desired conditions in (\ref{pqk}).